 The Biden campaign ad portrayed the summit as an example of Trump diminishing America’s “standing in the world.”

 “The world sees Trump for what he is — insincere, ill-informed, corrupt, dangerously incompetent and incapable, in my view, of world leadership,” Biden says during the spot.
-“And if we give Donald Trump four more years we’ll have a great deal of difficulty of ever being able to recover America’s standing in the world, and our capacity to bring nations together.”
+“And if we give Donald Trump four more years we’ll have a great deal of difficulty of ever being able to recover America’s standing in the world and our capacity to bring nations together.”

 Notably, the ad steers clear of the topic of impeachment.
-House Speaker Nancy Pelosi said Thursday that she was asking her colleagues to draw up articles of impeachment against Trump over his pursuit of a Ukrainian investigation into Biden.
+House Speaker Nancy Pelosi said Thursday that she was asking her colleagues to draw up articles of impeachment against Trump for his pursuit of a Ukrainian investigation into Biden.